Meet Madison. Madison is an eighteen-year-old freshman at a mid-sized university. Madison has had a smartphone since she was thirteen.

 If schools are not prepared, they’re going to face the inevitable: declining enrollment from losing out to other schools that boast better wireless infrastructure and more consistent innovation.

-Here’s how implementing WiFi as a Service (a managed WiFi subscription) can help colleges and universities achieve these goals.
+Here’s how a managed WiFi subscription can help colleges and universities achieve these goals.

 Enrollment and Retention